Saba7Allah/Data_Science_Projects/README.md

 The main repository for data science and data analysis projects.

 ### Projects
-- [Movies Data](./Movies_Data): Analyzing movie data using Python libraries like Pandas and Matplotlib.
+- [MoviesDataReport](./Movies_Data): Analyzing movie data using Python libraries like Pandas and Matplotlib.
 - More projects are coming!

 ### Tools and Libraries often used